heptarch/heptarch.github.io/drafts/demon.md

  than 10, a protege of Prof. Thomson and, one mutters darkly, a "leanabh breugach", is giving a lecture on natural philosophy.
- The duke is intrigued---he has a daughter the same age---and finds himself in Cromwell Tower the next morning, laboriously ascending the granite steps to the classroom.
+ The duke is intrigued---he has a daughter the same age---and finds himself laboriously ascending the granite steps of Cromwell Tower the next morning.

- David Thomson, an immense, stentorian figure who seems far too large for the cramped space, introduces the young "Miss Dewar" as a "keen pupil" of "various modern developments".
+"Davie" Thomson, an immense, stentorian figure who seems to barely fit into the classroom, introduces the young "Miss Dewar" as a "remarkably keen pupil" of "the modern developments".
- Miss Dewar coughs nervously, looks quickly at her mentor who nods paternally, and begins:
+ Miss Dewar coughs nervously, looks at her mentor who nods paternally, and begins:
 <div style="width=75%; background-color: #fffff8 ; padding: 0px 30px; border: 0px
 solid black; line-height:1.3;">